btskinner/rworkshop/_modules/modeling.md

 > #### Quick exercise
 >
 > Run a t-test of reading scores against whether the father has a
-> Bachelor’s degree (`fath_ba`)
+> Bachelor’s degree (`fath_ba`).

 Linear model
 ============

-Linear models are the bread and butter of many data analysts.
+Linear models are the go-to method of making inferences for many data analysts.
 In R, the `lm()` command is used to compute an OLS regression.
 Unlike above, where we just let the `t.test()` output print to the console, we can and will store the output in an object.

 First, let’s compute the same t-test but in a regression framework.